l3nz/say_cheez_ex/README.md

 end
 ```

-Always make sure that you assign those values to an attibute - never call those functions directly.
+Always make sure that you assign those values to an attibute - **never call those functions directly**.

 You can safely create such attributes in all modules that need them, as they are just one (usually very small) binary.